Glossary

 Full verb

-Vollverb; a verb which expresses an action, a process or a state of being
+Vollverb; main verb that expresses an action, process or state and therefore carries the meaning of the sentence.

 Wir haben gearbeitet.